o-bennasr/or-3dbp/README.md

 ## Disclaimer
-This is a minimilastic approach, solving for one bin.
+This is a minimilastic approach, solving for one bin. <br />
-TODO (): Formulate the problem, and find a way to scale to multi-bins TODO (): Add support for rotation, Unloading priority and weight distribution
+TODO (): Formulate the problem, and find a way to scale to multi-binsi <br />
+TODO (): Add support for rotation, Unloading priority and weight distribution <br />